Krishnasingh9999/Krishnasingh9999/README.md

 Computer Science undergraduate with hands-on experience building full-stack applications and backend systems focused on scalability, real-time communication, and practical problem solving.

-I work primarily with JavaScript/TypeScript, React, Node.js, Express, MongoDB, and modern backend tooling, with experience in authentication systems, API design, caching, WebSockets, and distributed architecture concepts.
+I work primarily with **JavaScript/TypeScript, React, Node.js, Express, MongoDB**, and modern backend tooling, with experience in authentication systems, API design, caching, WebSockets, and distributed architecture concepts.

-Currently focused on strengthening backend engineering, system design, DSA, and building production-oriented software systems.
+Full-stack developer with a focus on backend engineering, system design, and scalable application development.

 Open to **software engineering internships, full-time developer roles, and backend/full-stack opportunities.**